osisoft/Client-Failover-Service/content/configuration/health-endpoints.md

 }
 ```

-**Note:** The property pairs username / password and clientID / clientSecret are mutually exclusive for basic auth and authentication with ADH respectively.
-If neither of these property pairs are specified, Kerberos / NTLM is used instead.
+**Note:** The property pair Username/Password is only for basic authentication with PI Web API.
+The pair ClientId/ClientSecret is only for authentication with ADH.
+For PI Web API, if Username/Password are omitted, then Kerberos/NTLM is used instead.

 ## REST URLs